SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 **\--deleteBudgetDDH** delete Budget/DDH use.

-**\--deleteNonColumnCalls** delete call to routines that needs information on horizontal points (multiple column dependency).
+**\--deleteNonColumnCallsPHYEX** delete call to PHYEX routines that needs information on horizontal points (multiple column dependency).

 **\--removeIJLoops** remove DO loops on I and J dimensions (1, KLON).